tomjoht/tomjoht.github.io/_posts/2016/6/2016-06-06-extending-markdown-in-jekyll-with-includes.md

 This is some special text.
 ```

+There's a great Jekyll screencast on includes on [Jekyll Tips](http://jekyll.tips/jekyll-casts/includes/).

 I use includes to templatize [alerts][3], [callouts][4], and [images][5] in my Jekyll Documentation theme.

 Essentially you can create sophisticated HTML formatting, and only require the user to pass certain parameters in an include using the basic include code.